-Despite current FLSA standards, it is important to note that the DOL proposed a rule that would increase salary level requirements for white-collar and highly compensated employees and expand overtime pay protections.
+Despite current FLSA standards, it is important to note that the DOL passed a rule effective January 1, 2020,* that increases salary level requirements for white-collar and highly compensated employees and expand overtime pay protections.
 This is something small business owners should keep in mind when planning time-tracking initiatives, since it could affect a greater number of employees.

 Staying informed of government regulations can help you better understand when it is necessary to track the work hours of your employees and and pay them according to federal and state wage and hour laws.
 This can help mitigate risks to your business, but it may also help foster better decision-making that could positively affect your workforce management down the road.